laughinging/yaes/README.md

 - update provide pool (high)

 As for a real world application, it is possible to intergrate other tasks.

+## Test
+Tests are implemented for most of the units.
+Check ```test_*.py``` files for details.
+Briefly, I have checked the following cases.

+frontend

+ * invalid email address - rejcted immediately before add to the task queue

+backend

+ * redis server fails - raise server error
+ * no available provides - raise server error
+ * bad email request - raise client error for clients
+ * email not sent due to provider issues - raise server error for clients, raise service provider error for backend users.

 ## If I had more time, I would have ...